How to register for the SQE1 and SQE2 assessments.

 2

-You'll then be prompted to complete the reasonable adjustment application form.
-This is where you'll:
+You’ll then be prompted to complete the reasonable adjustment application..
+This is made up of two forms: The Assessment Preferences Form and the Reasonable Adjustment Application Form.
+This is where you’ll:

 We welcome applications from candidates with disabilities as defined by the Equality Act 2010 — and we may also be able to help if you have a condition or there are other reasons that affect your ability to take the assessment.